Loading...

 and rightmotor.setTargetPosition(1000);

-Rather than attempt to measure, or estimate, the distance the robot moves, the encoder ticks can be converted from amount of ticks per revolution of the encoder to how many encoder ticks it takes to move the robot a unit of distance, like a millimeter or inch.
-Knowing the amount of ticks per a unit of measure allows you to set a specific distance.
+But how far is a tick and how can we use them to help our robot navigate an area?
+We could attempt to estimate the distance the robot moves per tick or we can convert the amount of ticks per revolution of the encoder into a unit like millimeters or inches!
 For instance, if you work through the conversion process and find out that a drivetrain takes 700 ticks to move an inch, this can be used to find the total number of ticks need to move the robot 24 inches.

 Visit the manufacturers website for your motor or encoders for more information on encoder counts.
-For HD Hex Motors or Core Hex Motors visit our Motor documentation.
+For HD Hex Motors or Core Hex Motors visit our documentation.

 For the Class Bot V2 there are two UltraPlanetary Cartridges, 4:1 and 5:1, and an additional gear reduction from the UltraPlanetary Output to the wheels, 72T:45T ratio.